Description of Rose Plant

 Shatpatri, taruni, karnika, charukeshra, mahakumari, gandhaheya, lakshapushpa and atimanjula are synonyms of rose.

-It is cold in, good for heart, light enhances semen and good for managing blood disorders.
+It is cold in potency, good for heart, light in nature, enhances semen and good for managing blood disorders.
 It is good for complexion, and having pungent and bitter taste.

 The Bhavprakash nighantu with elaborated Hindi commentary by Padmashri prof. K.C.
 Chunekar, edited by Dr. G.S.
 Pandey: Edition of 1998, verse – 22-23, page no. 488 to 489.

 Practical Uses of Rose